-The LG C2 is a mouth-watering update to one of last year's biggest TV hits, the LG C1.
-This new version ushers in a new era for the C-series OLED TVs, boosting the brightness with a new panel technology, while also adding the first 42-inch version to the line-up.
+The LG C2 is a mouth-watering update to one of 2021's biggest TV hits, the LG C1.
+The newer version ushers in a new era for the C-series OLED TVs, boosting the brightness with a new panel technology, while also adding the first 42-inch version to the line-up.

 In this LG C2 review, we'll dive into exactly what to expect from the improved OLED panel with Brightness Booster technology, bolstered by LG's most powerful processor yet – but the short version is that the LG C2 sets the bar high for the best OLED TVs, and it delivers a significant step up over the LG C1 that it replaces.

-However, raising the has come with a sobering increase in the price tag, and it's important to note that the 42-inch and 48-inch versions don't get the same brightness improvements that larger models do.
-However, all models will wow with their incredible image handling, and it remains one of the best gaming TVs at all sizes, thanks to its future-proofed connectivity.
+However, there was a sobering increase in the price tag at launch, and it's important to note that the 42-inch and 48-inch versions don't get the same brightness improvements that larger models do.
+However, prices have fallen, and with Black Friday Deals upon us this is one of the best TVs to buy during the sales.

-It's one of the best TVs on the planet today, no question, and is especially one of the best LG TVs – but the price will mean it has tough competition from 2022's more affordable mini-LED TVs for your cash, and it's only the 55-inch and up models that get the full effect of its image quality improvements, so just keep that in mind as we dig through all the ways it impressed us.
+It's one of the best TVs on the planet today, no question, and is especially one of the best LG TVs and best gaming TVs – but it has tough competition from 2022's more affordable mini-LED TVs and it's only the 55-inch and up models that get the full effect of its image quality improvements, so just keep that in mind as we dig through all the ways it impressed us.

 In the US, the 42-inch version costs $1,399, the 48-inch version costs $1,499, the 55-inch version costs $1,799, the 65-inch version costs $2,499, the 77-inch version costs $3,499, and the 84-inch version costs $5,499.